brndnmtthws/brndn-io/content/about/index.md

 ## Photography

-I've always had an interest in photography, and my blog features plenty of my original photography.
+I've always been interested in photography, and my blog features plenty of original photography.
 You are welcome to use the imagery under the terms of the [CC0 1.0 license](https://creativecommons.org/publicdomain/zero/1.0/) if you'd like, which permits you to do whatever you want with it (no attribution